spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 - `language`: List of supported languages.
 If no list is supplied all languages are supported.
 - `order`: If several annotators have the same output, this integer value will help decide which to try to use first.
 A lower number indicates higher priority.
+- `wildcards`: List of wildcards used in the annotator function's arguments.

 **Example:**
 ```python